John Kiely (Limerick hurler): Limerick senior manager

 2022 saw Limerick set out to capture three-in-a-row.
 After going through the Munster round robin unbeaten, Limerick beat Clare in the Munster final after extra time.
 On 3 July, Limerick defeated Galway in the All-Ireland Semi-Final by 0-27 to 1-21 to get back to the final.
 The final played on 18 July saw Limerick face Kilkenny.
 Limerick won the game by 1-31 to 2-26 to claim their fourth title in five years and their first ever three-in-a-row.

 2023 saw Limerick try to equal Cork and Kilkenny's record by winning 4 in a row.
 From the start of the year, Limerick laid out their intentions by winning the League final against Kilkenny.
 On the 29th April, Limerick's unbeaten run in the Championship came to an end when Clare defeated them in The Munster Round Robin at the Gaelic Grounds by 1-24 to 2-20.
 However they met again in the Munster Final and Limerick turned the tables on them by winning by a single point, 1-23 to 1-22, giving Kiely's side a fifth Munster title in a row.
 After a win over Galway in the All Ireland Semi Final, Limerick faced Kilkenny in the final for the second year in a row.
 While Limerick struggled in the first half, they trailed by only a goal at half time.
 The second half saw Limerick take complete control as they outscored the Cats by 0-21 to 1-06, eventually winning by 0-30 to 2-15 to win the four in a row, becoming only the third team ever to accomplish it.

 In September 2024, Kiely signed on for another two years as Limerick manager.

+On July 19th 2026, Kiely led Limerick to a 6th All-Ireland title since taking over in 2016, cementing both himself and the team as one of the greatest of all time.